Skip to Main Content

 Quoting is copying, repeating a passage or using the exact wording from a source, such as a book or journal article.

 You might need to quote text of a formal definition or standard to ensure the exact meaning is made clear to your reader.
-Perhaps there is an exact turn of phrase that is particularly significant and cannot be conveyed by paraphrasing.
+Perhaps there is an exact turn of phrase that is particularly significant that cannot be conveyed by paraphrasing.

 Quotations are usually included in your word count.